alexandrelamberty/alexandrelamberty/README.md

 # Introduction

-I have reen a daily hobby for over 25 years.
-Programming a passion.
+I have been messing around with computer and programming for over 25 years.
-Designing, drawing and building things a way of life.
-Art is everywhere...

 I got my first computer back in 1994.
 It was an Olivetti 486-DX2-66, with a 66MHz processor and 8mb of ram.
 It was running on Windows 3.1.
 A few months latter I got a copy of Windows 95.
 I then reinstalled the system and everything really started from there.
 I was 12 years old at the time.

 With Windows 95 I dived deeper and deeper in the system and how it works.
 I got to get my first dial-up Internet access with a 14.4k modem.